 Virtual Support Group

-During the pandemic many of the supports and rituals commonly used were unavailable, which can make losing a beloved partner even more difficult.
+During the pandemic many of the supports and rituals commonly used were unavailable, which can make losing a loved one even more difficult.
 A bereavement support group can provide a supportive environment in which you can understand the impact grief has on your life, learn ways to cope with the loss, and begin to look toward the future with purpose and meaning.